Debt & Credit Help Paying Off Debt

 If you have an outstanding balance on your auto loan when you die and are the only signer, the loan will get paid from your estate.
 If there is not enough money in your estate to cover the loan balance, the lender could repossess your car.

-Regardless of the car's registered owner, the vehicle can be repossessed if the loan is not paid.
-If you leave the car to someone, they may have to refinance the loan to be able to make the payments to keep the vehicle.
+Regardless of the car's registered owner, it can be repossessed if the loan is not paid.
+If you leave the car to someone, they may have to refinance the loan to make the payments and keep the vehicle.

-Pro tip: If you're buried in car loan debt and looking for ways to reduce your car expenses, consider shopping around for a new auto insurance policy to help bring costs down.
+Pro tip: If you're buried in car loan debt and looking for ways to reduce your car expenses, consider shopping around for a new auto insurance policy to lower costs.

 Child support